mindspore-ai/docs/tutorials/training/source_en/advanced_use/test_model_security_fuzzing.md

    The data mutation method must include the method based on the image pixel value changes.

    The first two image transform methods support user-defined configuration parameters and randomly generated parameters by algorithms.
 For user-defined configuration parameters see the class methods corresponding to <https://gitee.com/mindspore/mindarmour/blob/master/mindarmour/fuzz_testing/image_transform.py>.
 For randomly generated parameters by algorithms you can set method's params to `'auto_param': [True]`.
 The mutation parameters are randomly generated within the recommended range.

    For details about how to set parameters based on the attack defense method, see the corresponding attack method class.

-   Following is an example for configure Fuzzer parameters.
+   The following is an example for configure Fuzzer parameters.

    ```python
    mutate_config = [{'method': 'Blur',